rocketgeek/wp-members-dev/readme.txt

 * Limit menu items to logged in users
 * User login, registration, and profile integrated into your theme
 * Create custom registration and profile fields
+* Integrate custom fields into WooCommerce checkout and registration (only supported by shortcode pages, not block editor version)
+* Create custom memberships and content restriction
 * Notify admin of new user registrations
 * Hold new registrations for admin approval
 * Create post excerpt teaser content automatically